wahani/saeRobust/Readme.md

 # Robust Methods for Robust Small Area Estimation

-Methods to fit robust alterantives to commonly used models in the
-    SAE field.
-The methods here used are based on best linear unbiased predictions (EBLUPs) and include the Fay-Herriot model and spatial and temporal extensions.
+Methods to fit robust alternatives to commonly used models used in Small Area Estimation.
+The methods here used are based on best linear unbiased predictions and linear mixed models.
+At this time available models are area level models incorporating spatial and temporal autocorrelation in the random effects.

 # Installation